-These are a godsend if used correctly.
+If used correctly laptop cooling pads work great.
 The cooling pad acts as a stand and has up to 5 fans to keep your laptop cool.
 They work consistently while the laptop is on top of it and act as support to the existing fans.
 It can be quite tricky to use in bed, though.

 As it wasn't designed to be used in a bed, finding the balance to keep it sturdy can get difficult.
 However, once positioned right, you can see the screen better and tilt it higher to get a better view of the keyboard.

 Are you looking for something more permanent?
 A bed tray for laptops works like a treat!
 Laptop trays fold out and are adjustable to suit any height, as well as additional features like cup holders or even drawers.

 They work to lift the laptop out of the comforter, eliminating the trapped heat.
 They don’t come with additional fans usually, but they won’t need it as they allow your laptop's fans to work as they should.
 You can get different designs as well to work with the style of your room.

 A portable desk?
 Sounds perfect!
 Laptop desks are different from a laptop tray or table, as they don’t have legs and sit directly in your lap.
 They’re cushioned underneath to be more comfortable on your legs, and the main surface is flat to allow your laptop to sit on top of it.